Frequently asked questions

 How much homework should my child be doing?

 On average, 30 minutes per night.
-We have a homework club every week.

 How do I know if my son or daughter is making enough progress?